-IN 1972, JEREMIAH JOHNSON WAS AN INSTANT HIT!
-The movie was directed by Sydney Pollack, it starred the young Robert Redford as a somewhat misanthropic ‘mountain man’ fleeing the Civil War—he had been a Confederate soldier, although that’s never mentioned—and the horrors of civilization.
+IN 1972, JEREMIAH JOHNSON was an immediate hit!
+The movie was directed by Sydney Pollack, it starred the young Robert Redford as a somewhat misanthropic mountain man fleeing the Civil War—he had been a Confederate soldier, although that’s never mentioned—and the horrors of civilization.
 The script was written by John Milius and Edward Anhalt and was shot at various locations in Redford’s adopted home state of Utah.

 More than a few people made Mr. Redford aware of the fact that in the entire recorded history of Western man, there had never been a verified report of wolves attacking a human adult.